This block gives information on the JVM infrastructure metrics :

 -

-Garbage Collection (GC) : based on standard Broadcom Memory metrics, it records the percentage of time spent in GC during the last 15 minutes.
+it records the percentage of time spent in GC during the last 15 minutes.
 If JVM stays in garbage collection, it can not handle its requests.
-It is often a sizing or usage anomaly when the GC value is too high.
+It is often a sizing or usage anomaly when the GC value is too high. -

 -

-On all these metrics, HPA portal display is the highest plateau for the selected period.
-It analyzes the graph for each metrics and computes the maximum usage.
+On all these metrics, HPA portal displays the highest plateau for the selected period, except Free memory swap which shows the lowest plateau.
+It analyzes the graph for each metrics and computes the maximum (or minimum) usage.